Čika Dača Stadium

 Čika Dača Stadium (Стадион Чика Дача) is a multi-use stadium in Kragujevac, Serbia.
-It is currently used mostly for football matches and is the home ground of FK Radnički 1923.
+It is currently used mostly for football matches and is the home ground of FK Radnički 1923 and Kragujevac Wild Boars.
 The stadium was named in memory of Danilo Stojanović, known as Čika Dača, who is considered to be a pioneer of football in Serbia.

 History

 The construction of the stadium began in November 1949 and took eight years for various reasons.
 Finally, the club's new football home was finished on 6 June 1957.
 The newly built stadium has received 30,000 spectators and the first game which was played on, was between Radnički Kragujevac and Partizan Belgrade and it ended 2-2.
 The largest attendance in a Yugoslav First League game was on 24 August 1969 when Radnički played against Hajduk Split in front of a crowd of 35,000.
 The largest attendance ever recorded in the stadium took place in 1969 when Radnički played a friendly match against Santos at which 40,000 spectators came to watch the legendary Pelé play in Yugoslavia for the first time.

-In 2007, 15,100 new seats were installed in the stadium.
-The games can be only played during a day in the stadium as it doesn't have floodlights.

-New stadium plans
+In 2007, the stadium underwent a refurbishment, which included the installation of 15,100 bucket seats.
+However, in 2012, seats were removed from the nine northeasternmost sectors of the stadium.
+The stadium remained limited by the lack of floodlights, restricting game schedules to daylight hours.